Team

 CineMAP Team Collaborators 2014–2024

 Tara Anthony is a Geographic Information Systems (GIS) Specialist in the Donald W. Hamer Center for Maps and Geospatial Information at Penn State University Libraries.
 She provides geospatial consultations to users, conducts geospatial workshops, and supports geospatial outreach initiatives.
-She received her MSLS (Information and Library Science) at Clarion University of Pennsylvania, Master of Education (Lifelong Learning and Adult Education) at Penn State University, Master of Science (Geography) at Michigan State University, and undergraduate degree (Geography) at Colgate University.
+She holds MSLS (Information and Library Science, Clarion University), Master of Education (Lifelong Learning and Adult Education, Penn State), and Master of Science (Geography, Michigan State University) degrees.

 Jackson Reed